-10.6 First Incremental Facility Amendment and First Amendment dated August 21, 2018 to the Second Amended and Restated Credit Agreement, by and among Malibu Boats, LLC, Malibu Boats Holdings, LLC, the other guarantors party thereto, the lenders party thereto, and SunTrust Bank, as administrative agent, as issuing bank and as swingline lender 11 10.7 +Engine Supply Agreement dated November 14, 2016 between Malibu Boats, LLC and General Motors LLC 9 10.8 Employment Agreement by and between Malibu Boats, Inc. and Ritchie Anderson, dated February 5, 2014 3 10.9 Employment Agreement by and between Malibu Boats, Inc. and Jack Springer, dated February 5, 2014 3 10.10 Employment Agreement by and between Malibu Boats, Inc. and Wayne Wilson, dated February 5, 2014 3 10.11 Employment Agreement, dated June 28, 2017, between William Paxson St. Clair, Jr. and Cobalt Boats, LLC 1 10.12 Long-Term Incentive Plan 2 10.13 Amendment Number One, dated as of June 24, 2014, to the Long Term Incentive Plan 5 10.14 Form of Stock Option Agreement for Long-Term Incentive Plan 10 10.15 Form of Restricted Stock Agreement for Long-Term Incentive Plan 10 10.16 Form of Restricted Stock Unit Award Agreement for Long-Term Incentive Plan (executive) 10 10.17 Form of Restricted Stock Unit Award Agreement for Long-Term Incentive Plan (non-executive) 10 10.18 Form of Indemnification Agreement 7 10.19 Director Compensation Policy 5 21.1 Subsidiaries of Malibu Boats, Inc. 23.1 Consent of KPMG LLP, independent registered public accounting firm for Malibu Boats, Inc. 31.1 Certificate of the Chief Executive Officer of Malibu Boats, Inc. pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certificate of the Chief Financial Officer of Malibu Boats, Inc. pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification of the Chief Executive Officer and Chief Financial Officer of Malibu Boats, Inc. pursuant to 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Calculation Linkbase Document 101.DEF XBRL Definition Linkbase Document 101.LAB XBRL Taxonomy Label Linkbase Document
+10.3 First Incremental Facility Amendment and First Amendment dated August 21, 2018 to the Second Amended and Restated Credit Agreement, by and among Malibu Boats, LLC, Malibu Boats Holdings, LLC, the other guarantors party thereto, the lenders party thereto, and SunTrust Bank, as administrative agent, as issuing bank and as swingline lender 11 10.4 Second Incremental Facility Amendment and Second Amendment, dated May 14, 2019, by and among Malibu Boats, LLC, Malibu Boats Holdings, LLC, the other guarantors party thereto, the lenders party thereto, and SunTrust Bank, as administrative agent, swingline lender and issuing bank 12 10.5 +Engine Supply Agreement dated November 14, 2016 between Malibu Boats, LLC and General Motors LLC 9 10.6 Employment Agreement by and between Malibu Boats, Inc. and Ritchie Anderson, dated February 5, 2014 3 10.7 Employment Agreement by and between Malibu Boats, Inc. and Jack Springer, dated February 5, 2014 3 10.8 Employment Agreement by and between Malibu Boats, Inc. and Wayne Wilson, dated February 5, 2014 3 10.9 Long-Term Incentive Plan 2 10.10 Amendment Number One, dated as of June 24, 2014, to the Long Term Incentive Plan 5 10.11 Form of Stock Option Agreement for Long-Term Incentive Plan 10 10.12 Form of Restricted Stock Agreement for Long-Term Incentive Plan 10 10.13 Form of Restricted Stock Unit Award Agreement for Long-Term Incentive Plan (executive) 10 10.14 Form of Restricted Stock Unit Award Agreement for Long-Term Incentive Plan (non-executive) 10 10.15 Form of Indemnification Agreement 7 10.16 Director Compensation Policy 21.1 Subsidiaries of Malibu Boats, Inc. 23.1 Consent of KPMG LLP, independent registered public accounting firm for Malibu Boats, Inc. 31.1 Certificate of the Chief Executive Officer of Malibu Boats, Inc. pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 31.2 Certificate of the Chief Financial Officer of Malibu Boats, Inc. pursuant to Rule 13a-14 or 15d-14 of the Securities Exchange Act of 1934, as amended, as adopted pursuant to Section 302 of the Sarbanes-Oxley Act of 2002 32 Certification of the Chief Executive Officer and Chief Financial Officer of Malibu Boats, Inc. pursuant to 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Calculation Linkbase Document